prasannavl/icomponent/README.md

 ```

 This is all it does.
 So, you can swap things out as you like keeping the micro-framework agnostic.
 That's it!
-You're almost read the entire source now.
+You've almost read the entire source now.
 Cheers!

 ### Misc